top of page

 When threatened, these nocturnal mammals roll up into a ball with only their spines visible.
 While this behaviour is similar to a hedgehog (and they look quite similar), scientists now think that the lesser hedgehog tenrec is actually related to elephants, aardvarks and even manatees and is not related to the hedgehog at all!

-Iggle and Piggle live together at Wee Critters headquarters with their own wee family!
+Iggle and Piggle live together at Wee Critters headquarters with their own wee family! â€‹Move it, move it to book a session and meet these Madagascan friends!

 Summer & Winter